March 11, 2014: The bite was slow today. One huge explosion on a topwater plug, no bluefin tuna hookups today.

 We post a saltwater fishing report with photos EVERY day we go offshore fishing.
 Go to our Daily Catches Page and you can see our catches for EVERY charter we've run since July2009.
 This is helpful to show you just whatwe bring to the dock or release during each month of charter fishing on North Carolina's Outer Banks.

-In the contiuing quest to offer a quality charter service, we are upgrading.
+In the contiuing quest to offer a quality charter service, we have upgraded.
 Sound down acoustic insulation and climate control will offer added comfort for our passengers.
-Pictured, Josh starting modifications for A/C installation.

 We fish for yellowfin tuna, bluefin tuna, blue marlin, white marlin, sailfish, wahoo, dolphin (mahi mahi), and king mackerel.